-60. Regardless of previous impact assessment that may be made, operational problems are likely to occur during system implementation, which NRRA should be prepared to face and solve.

-61. The inclusion of a large number of products may result in the need for companies to add traceability data carriers in an automated manner.
+- 60. Regardless of previous impact assessment that may be made, operational problems are likely to occur during system implementation, which NRRA should be prepared to face and solve. - 61.
+The inclusion of a large number of products may result in the need for companies to add traceability data carriers in an automated manner.
 To this end, certainly, companies will have to add new technologies, change production lines and validate them.
-Even though desirable, this may cause delays in improving production lines, slowdowns in production processes, and the need for adopting corrective measures to remedy inconveniences and maintain plant productivity.

-62. On the other hand, the application of the data carrier will require product packaging with contrasted colours which enable code reading and sufficient space available to include data carriers without affecting the mandatory text required by regulations.
-Thus, companies may need to redesign product packaging.

-63. Consideration should be given to the integrity and security of the data carrier and ensure that the appropriate materials are used so that the data carrier cannot be tampered with or altered throughout the whole chain.
-For instance, fast dry ink should be used, and the varnish usually used on cardboard should not be applied to the code printing area.

-64. Additionally, account should be taken of the fact that as the volume of serialized products increases, receipt and dispatch time delays may occur at wholesaler distributors.
+Even though desirable, this may cause delays in improving production lines, slowdowns in production processes, and the need for adopting corrective measures to remedy inconveniences and maintain plant productivity. - 62.
+On the other hand, the application of the data carrier will require product packaging with contrasted colours which enable code reading and sufficient space available to include data carriers without affecting the mandatory text required by regulations.
+Thus, companies may need to redesign product packaging. - 63.
+Consideration should be given to the integrity and security of the data carrier and ensure that the appropriate materials are used so that the data carrier cannot be tampered with or altered throughout the whole chain.
+For instance, fast dry ink should be used, and the varnish usually used on cardboard should not be applied to the code printing area. - 64.
+Additionally, account should be taken of the fact that as the volume of serialized products increases, receipt and dispatch time delays may occur at wholesaler distributors. - 65.
+Access to safe, quality, efficacious and affordable medical products needs to be taken into account when developing and implementing the appropriate track and trace system.